Anant/tensorflow-astra-demo/README.md

 **Note**

-For this example the version of python used is: 3.10.11
+For this example, the version of python used is: 3.10.11

 As for the data, you will find a sample data under the data folder in this repository but feel free to use any dataset with the same schema.